-Moreover, Hong Kong registered auditors must audit Profit and Loss account and a balance sheet, then file those with the Inland Revenue Department (IRD).
+Moreover, Hong Kong-registered auditors must audit the Profit and Loss account and a balance sheet, then file those with the Inland Revenue Department (IRD).
 Simultaneously, a director’s report must be prepared as well.
 Report details will base on the checklist of the Companies Ordinance.

 Importantly, it is the responsibility of the Hong Kong company to get directors’ approvals on such documents and present them to all shareholders of the company.
 The deadline for the presentation is within 21 days before AGM.